Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

 ## Post-Deployment Configuration

-A `null_resource` in `terraform/main.tf` is used to update the AWS Systems Manager parameters with the actual Neo4j instance details after they are created.
+A `null_resource` in `terraform/main.tf` is used to update the GitHub Secrets with the actual Neo4j instance details after they are created.
 This step is crucial for managing the Bolt URLs and ensuring that the correct Neo4j connection information is available for the application to use.

 The post-deployment configuration process:
 1. Retrieves the actual Neo4j instance details (e.g., private IP addresses) from the newly created EC2 instances.
 2. Constructs the Neo4j Bolt URLs using these IP addresses.
-3. Updates the AWS Systems Manager Parameter Store with the new Bolt URLs.
+3. Updates the GitHub Secrets with the new Bolt URLs.
 4. Ensures that the application can access the correct Neo4j connection information for both LedgerSpace and SearchSpace.

 This step is crucial for maintaining the correct configuration across deployments and updates, especially for dynamically generated values like Bolt URLs.

 ## Accessing Neo4j Connection Details in the Application

-The application retrieves Neo4j connection details (including Bolt URLs) from AWS Systems Manager Parameter Store.
-This is configured in the ECS task definition, where the following environment variables are set:
+The application retrieves Neo4j connection details (including Bolt URLs) from environment variables set in the ECS task definition.
+These environment variables are populated with values from GitHub Secrets:

 - `NEO_4J_LEDGER_SPACE_BOLT_URL`
 - `NEO_4J_LEDGER_SPACE_USER`